 After starting Polynote and opening the application in your browser, you’ll see the main interface:

 On the left is the list of notebook files.
-Since you don’t have any notebook files yet, it’s blank.
-You can import existing Jupyter notebooks into Polynote – simply drag-and-drop the notebook file from your computer onto the Notebooks panel.
+If you have just installed Polynote, the only notebooks you will have access to are our examples.
+Feel free to browse these notebooks for your future reference.
+You can also import existing Jupyter notebooks into Polynote – simply drag-and-drop the notebook file from your computer onto the Notebooks panel.

 This contextual toolbar appears when it’s useful – when editing a text cell.
 A notebook is made up of text cells and

 code cells; text cells are useful for writing rich text explanations, and code cells are what actually get run.
 Play

 around with the text formatting tools for a bit, and then we’ll create a new cell by pressing

 The new cell is a code cell, with its language (by default) set to Scala:

 You can change the language with the dropdown – there’s one right above the cell and one on the main toolbar.
 If you wanted another text cell instead, you can change it to Text as well (but only in the dropdown on the main toolbar) and it will turn into a text cell.